julijanna/FrontEnd_Capstone/README.md

-# Evaluating NLP news
+# Weather app

-This project demonstrates and asynchronous API data fetch from an external NLP [MeaningCloud API](https://www.meaningcloud.com/developer/sentiment-analysis).
-User can paste any text he finds on the internet and the application will output if the text is objective, ironic and a confidence percentage.
+This project demonstrates and asynchronous API data fetch from external APIs (Geonames, Weatherbit, Pixabay).
+User can type a location he is going to and choose the date.
+He will see a photo and a weather forecast (or current weather) from this place.
+Also, most recent searches are saved in the local storage.

 ## Run